arturomorarioja-kea/WD_PHP_F25/Lesson02/README.md

 [  - KEA IT degrees(https://github.com/arturomorarioja/kea-it-degrees).
 It reads the information to display from a JSON file]: #

-[Do the following exercises:]: #
+Do the following exercises:
-[- Restaurant KEA.
-Add PHP to the code of the Restaurant KEA sample(https://github.com/arturomorarioja/kea_css_restaurant_solution) so that:]: #
+- Restaurant KEA.
+Add PHP to the code of the [Restaurant KEA sample](https://github.com/arturomorarioja/kea_css_restaurant_solution) so that:
-[  - There is no redundant HTML code]: #
+  - There is no redundant HTML code
-[  - When the user fills out and sends the contact form, the information is stored in a text file]: #
+  - When the user fills out and sends the contact form, the information is stored in a text file

 [  - Proposed solution(https://github.com/arturomorarioja/php_restaurant)]: #
-[- Logger.
-Create a logger function `logFile()` that logs information to an HTML file with the following requirements]: #
+- Logger.
+Create a logger function `logFile()` that logs information to an HTML file with the following requirements
-[  - The log file will be in a directory called "log" in the root directory of the application]: #
+  - The log file will be in a directory called "log" in the root directory of the application]
-[  - The name of the log file will be "log" plus the present date in yyyyMMdd format with extension ".htm" (e.g., "log_20250211.htm").
-That is, there will be one log file per day to which every piece of information to log will be appended]: #
+  - The name of the log file will be "log" plus the present date in yyyyMMdd format with extension ".htm" (e.g., "log_20250211.htm").
+That is, there will be one log file per day to which every piece of information to log will be appended]
-[  - The logging function will receive as parameters one or several strings or arrays of strings to log.
-Check out variadic functions in PHP(https://www.php.net/manual/en/functions.arguments.php#functions.variable-arg-list)]: #
+  - The logging function will receive as parameters one or several strings or arrays of strings to log.
+Check out [variadic functions in PHP](https://www.php.net/manual/en/functions.arguments.php#functions.variable-arg-list)
-[  - Each text to be logged will preceded by the date and time in the following format: "--- yyyy-MM-dd hh:mm:ss xM ---"]: #
+  - Each text to be logged will preceded by the date and time in the following format: "--- yyyy-MM-dd hh:mm:ss xM ---"
-[--> Fix the missing brackets in the sample below]: #
-[  - E.g., if the user runs `logText('Message 1', 'Hello there', 'Further messages', 'One message', 'Another message', 'A further message');`, the information in `log20250210.htm`(https://github.com/arturomorarioja-kea/WD_PHP_F25/blob/main/Lesson02/log20250210.htm) will be logged]: #
+  - E.g., if the user runs `logText('Message 1', 'Hello there', 'Further messages', ['One message', 'Another message', 'A further message']);`, the information in [`log20250210.htm`](https://github.com/arturomorarioja-kea/WD_PHP_F25/blob/main/Lesson02/log20250210.htm) will be logged]: #
 [  - PHP functions and magic variables you may want to research for this exercise: `__DIR__`, `is_dir()`, `mkdir()`, `file_exists()`, `date()`, `time()`, `gettype()`]: #
 [  - Proposed solution(https://github.com/arturomorarioja/php_logger)]: #